worldbank/rio-safe-space/Supplemental Material/Rider audits/Questionnaire.md

     7. Several times a week
     8. I don’t feel comfortable answering this question

-21. What do you think is the chance that inside the train someone would rob her at some point during a year of commuting, while traveling in the mixed car?
+21. What do you think is the chance that inside the train someone would rob her at some point during a year of commuting, while traveling in the public space?
     ___ percent
     ____I don’t feel comfortable answering this question